Inclusion, Diversity, Equity, and Accessibility

 We need to work together to uphold these commitments and make change.
 We are better together.

-Open to playwrights throughout Lancaster County and beyond, the Stories of Diversity Playwrighting Festival invites writers to submit new plays or musicals celebrating perspectives from the spectrum of diversity, including voices from Black, Indigenous, and People of Color (BIPOC), LGBTQ+, and religious and economic diversity.
+Open to playwrights throughout Lancaster County and beyond, the Stories of Diversity Playwriting Festival invites writers to submit new plays or musicals celebrating perspectives from the spectrum of diversity, including voices from Black, Indigenous, and People of Color (BIPOC), LGBTQ+, and religious and economic diversity.
+Submission deadline has been EXTENDED UNTIL FEBRUARY 1, 2021.
 Upon review by members of the Fulton’s Equity, Diversity & Inclusion Committee – a truly diverse group of community volunteers, activists, and artists – four finalists will be chosen to have their work workshopped by the Fulton through public performances held the weekend of May 21 – 23, 2021.
-The winner of the inaugural Stories of Diversity Playwrighting Festival will be selected by the audience and a panel of judges at the Festival’s close on Sunday, May 23rd, with their work to then be professionally produced by the Fulton as part of our Groff Studio Series.
+The winner of the inaugural Stories of Diversity Playwriting Festival will be selected by the audience and a panel of judges at the Festival’s close on Sunday, May 23rd, with their work to then be professionally produced by the Fulton as part of our Groff Studio Series.

 - A Play or Musical